He-Yin Zhen: Writings

-"On Feminist Antimilitarism", originally published in 1907, Zhen addressed the importance of women protesting against militarism.
+"On Feminist Antimilitarism", originally published in 1907, He-Yin addressed the importance of women protesting against militarism.
 He-Yin used the burst of antimilitarism during the early 20th century in Southern Europe and the example of the revolutions taking place without antimilitarism to propel it foreword.
 She advocates that since the military are strongly armed, these revolutions are too difficult, as they can be put down by the army.
 She even said: "If we examine the past we see that troops are good for nothing but rape, kidnapping, looting, and murder" to defend her view that antimilitarism benefited all, since the military was responsible for major atrocities in China.
-In this essay Zhen quoted a poem by musician Cai Wenji to depict the ongoing carnage faced by women who were captured by the invaders.
+In this essay He-Yin quoted a poem by musician Cai Wenji to depict the ongoing carnage faced by women who were captured by the invaders.
 Often, these women committed suicide.
 If women were able to escape this fate, they often lost their sons, mourned their husbands and suffered as their household was ruined.
 Furthermore, the fate of capture was unavoidable for many Chinese and it wasn't limited in its scope.
 All women were at risk regardless of their social class or lineage.

 "Ever since [Japan] began deploying troops in recent years, the number of prostitutes In the country has been growing by the day".